-To ensure that your COBOL application has permission to access objects in the database, it is given a username.
-The configuration variable DCI_LOGIN sets the username for all COBOL applications that use DCI.
-Initially this variable is set to SYSADM to ensure full access to the database.
-This value can be set to another username.
-See "DCI_LOGIN" in chapter 7 for more information.
+Provide your COBOL application with a user name to ensure it has permission to access objects in the database.
+The configuration variable DCI\LOGIN sets the username for all COBOL applications that use DCI.
+Initially set to SYSADM to ensure full access to databases, this variable is easily changed to another user name as described in Chapter 6, DCI\LOGIN.